HRD Harmonization Project

 To understand the variability in assays that test for HRD and determine solutions to harmonize the assays, Friends convened a group of test developers, patient advocates, providers, and government officials to address concerns about the lack of consistency in identifying HRD, its prognostic value for how well a treatment might work, and its use as a predictive biomarker for how a patient’s prognosis might differ due to the presence of the biomarker.
 During the first phase of the project, the group conducted a landscape analysis of how HRD is used and defined to establish a baseline understanding of inconsistencies across tests and to propose common terminology.

 Phase 2 of the project works to align assays that measure HRD.
-The group identified samples that each test developer involved in the project could analyze using their HRD assay and then report the HR status, or whether the sample has HRD or not.
+The group identified samples that each test developer involved in the project could analyze using their HRD assay and then report the HRD status, or whether the sample has HRD or not.
 The HR status will be compared across assays to understand the level of agreement among the assays.
 These results will be used to work towards defining where there are differences across assays and inform solutions to harmonize the results.

 Friends’ HRD Harmonization Project will help determine the amount of agreement among assays that measure HRD and propose solutions to improve agreement in the future.
 If assay developers use agreed upon solutions in their assays, providers and patients will have more consistent results regardless of which assay is used to measure HRD.
 Without Friends coordination and support from collaborative sponsors, groups may never align on a solution to improve consistency across assays and interpreting results from assays would be more challenging for patients and providers.